CodySchrank/gSwitch/README.md

 # gSwitch

 gSwitch allows control over the gpu on dual gpu macs.
-It also gives a notification when the gpu changed.
+It also optionally gives a notification when the gpu changed.

 ## Install

-Either build from source or download a release
+Currently the only way to install is to build the source, however I will be adding a proper solution soon.

 ## FAQ